Clock ticking toward 2018 as court to mull redistricting questions

 More immediate questions, however, surround what the rulings mean for the 2018 elections since new district lines could affect both voters and candidates.
 Already, one potential U.S. House candidate — former U.S. Rep. Pete Gallego — told The Texas Tribune he would consider running again for Hurd’s CD-23 seat, but perhaps only under new boundaries.

-The deadline for candidates to file for March 2018 primary elections doesn’t hit until December, but the case — due to its lengthy and complicated legal history — is several steps away from yielding new maps, creating a sense of urgency for civil rights groups and others calling for such changes.
+The deadline for candidates to file for March 2018 primary elections doesn’t hit until December, but the case — because of its lengthy and complicated legal history — is several steps away from yielding new maps, creating a sense of urgency for civil rights groups and others calling for such changes.

 “We really don’t have a ton of time,” state Rep. Rafael Anchia of Dallas, chairman of the Mexican American Legislative Caucus, told the Tribune after the congressional ruling.
 “Because the right to vote is a fundamental right, the urgency is increased substantially.”